 Indicate whether the purchase order's status is Draft or Active.
 If Active, you can choose to send an email to the supplier directly through Veeqo

 You can chase to add the items to an existing draft purchase order (if applicable)

 Add reorder levels for each product, which can differ by location.
 If a product falls below the reorder level, the product will be added to the reorder report

 Set a default supplier and cost price for each of your products.
 This will speed up the process of bulk purchase order creation

 When sending suppliers a purchase order:

-You can only create a purchase order when you have only 1 warehouse selected.
-If you have set it to "All Warehouse" then this feature is blocked.
+You can only create a purchase order when you have only 1 location selected.
+If you have set it to "All Locations" then this feature is blocked.